31 Building Machine Learning Models

 12. Plot an image of the centers of the seven 10-dimensional normal distributions used by the LDA model fit in exercise 10.

-13. Use the rpart function to fit a classification tree to the tissue_gene_expression dataset including all genes, that is redefine
+13. Use the rpart function to fit a classification tree to the tissue_gene_expression dataset with all genes.
+That is, redefine

-14. Study the confusion matrix for the best fitting classification tree.
-What do you observe happening for placenta?
+14. Study the confusion matrix for the best-fitting classification tree.
+What do you observe happening for placenta samples?

 15. Notice that placentas are called endometrium more often than placenta.
-Note also that the number of placentas is just six, and that, by default, rpart requires 20 observations before splitting a node.
-Thus it is not possible with these parameters to have a node in which placentas are the majority.
+Note also that there are only six placenta samples, and that, by default, rpart requires 20 observations before splitting a node.
+Thus, it is not possible with these parameters to have a node in which placentas are the majority.
 Rerun the above analysis, but this time permit rpart to split any node by using the argument control = rpart.control(minsplit = 0).
 Does the accuracy increase?
 Look at the confusion matrix again.

 17. We can see that with just the genes selected by CART, we are able to predict the tissue type.
 Now let’s see if we can do even better with a random forest.
 Use the train function in the caret package and the rf method to train a random forest.
 Try out values of mtry ranging from, at least, seq(50, 200, 25).
 What mtry value maximizes accuracy?
 To permit small nodesize to grow as we did with the classification trees, use the following argument: nodesize = 1.
 This will take several seconds to run.
 If you want to test it out, try using smaller values with ntree.
 Set the seed to 1990.